brianmcn/Zelda1RandoTools/doc/use.md

 You can click the '**Minimap overlay**' button to create a new transparent window which sits atop your emulator window, and projects an 8x8 grid atop the in-game minimap in the upper left of The Legend of Zelda gameplay.
 As you mouseover dungeon rooms in the Z-Tracker window, the corresponding room will light up in the new transparent window, giving the illusion of ROM minimap interacting with the tracker.
+(On the pause screen in a dungeon, mouse-hovering the blue bars in the corner of the dungeon tracker will project all your dungeon marks onto the pause-screen parchement-map.)
 Similarly, mousing over overworld tiles in the tracker highlights the mouse location over the in-game overworld minimap.
 Screenshots are suggestive:

 TODO add screenshots